 ASSOCIATE DEGREES (A.A.
 AND A.A.S.)
 IN FUNERAL SERVICE

-- 1.50 By the end of the First Semester of college work - 1.75 By the end of the Second Semester of college work - 2.00 By the end of the Third Semester of college work
+2.00 By the end of the First Semester of college work2.00 By the end of the Second Semester of college work2.00 By the end of the Third Semester of college work

 FUNERAL DIRECTOR CERTIFICATE